turingschool/curriculum-site/module1/lessons/js-party.md

 ### Object Party Exercises

 Use this repl to practice working with objects in JavaScript.
 Use google, MDN and each other when you get stuck.
 You're not suppose to know this, so just have a little fun trying to figure it out.
+Be sure to disable AI Autocomplete at the bottom (towards the left).

 [Object Playground repl](https://replit.com/@replit1369/Object-Play)